 run: eslint {staged_files}

-Type checking and full test suites can’t meaningfully scope to staged files; they need the whole codebase.
-Put those in pre-push instead:
+Type checking and full test suites can’t meaningfully scope to staged files because they need the whole codebase, so those belong in pre-push instead:

 pre-push: